 To the east, another ship sailed the sea.
-Its crew of Tyrrhenian pirates, had sighted a man walking along the shore.
+Its crew of Tyrrhenian pirates, had sighted a man, walking along the shore.
 Convinced he was a prince, whom they could ransom or sell into slavery, they offered him passage.
-He accepted, and once on board the pirates tried to bind him with rope.
-However, as soon as they touched his skin, they fell away like a cascade of leaves.
+He accepted and, once on board, the pirates tried to bind him with rope.
+However, as soon as they touched his skin, they fell away, like a cascade of leaves.
 The helmsman tried to petition his fellow men, but they did not listen.
 Chains were brought up from below, and fastened around the man.
-Yet as before they could not bind him, and the links fragmented.
-Filled with anger they advanced on him as vines slithered from the hold.
-Coiling and lashing they overran the ship, as wine washed over the deck.
+Yet, as before, they could not bind him, and the links fragmented.
+Filled with anger, they advanced on him, as vines slithered from the hold.
+Coiling and lashing, they overran the ship, as wine washed over the deck.

-The pirates watched it swirl around their feet as the man shifted his shape.
-First a serpent, and then a leopard.
-They flung themselves into the sea, there to dwell forever as dolphins.
-All save one, the helmsman who sank to his knees, hands clasped.
+The pirates watched it swirl around their feet, as the man shifted his shape.
+First, into a serpent, and then a leopard.
+They flung themselves into the sea, there to dwell forever, as dolphins.
+All save one, the helmsman, who sank to his knees, hands clasped.

-The leopard became a golden maned lion, and the trembling man flung his hands over his eyes.
+The leopard became a golden-maned lion, and the trembling man flung his hands over his eyes.
 Still he remained, as cautiously, he peered through his fingers.
-A man stood before him, robed in scarlet silk and with a leopard skin around his shoulders.
+A man stood before him, robed in scarlet silk, and with a leopard skin around his shoulders.

-“I am twice born Dionysus, son of Zeus and Cadmus’s daughter Semele.
-Take courage, you held fast for me and you have found favour in my heart.”At his words the helmsman gave praise, and the ship sailed on towards Naxos.
+“I am twice born Dionysus, son of Zeus and Cadmus”s daughter, Semele.
+Take courage, you held fast for me, and you have found favour in my heart.”At his words, the helmsman gave praise, and the ship sailed on towards Naxos.

-Dionysus came ashore on the southern side, within the headland that burned white in the sun.
-Lowering his eyes he noticed that the earth was scattered with ashes.
-Further on he discovered folds of blue and white cotton rippling over the body of a young woman.
+Dionysus came ashore, on the southern side, within the headland, that burned white in the sun.
+Lowering his eyes, he noticed that the earth was scattered with ashes.
+Further on, he discovered folds of blue and white cotton, rippling over the body of a young woman.

-In that moment the god knew that she was the one whom Eros had told him about, years previous when he had lost the hand of the nymph Beroe to Poseidon.
-Dionysus exhaled and pale pink roses flowered all around her.
-As, eyes wet with tears, she raised her head to view him.
+In that moment, the god knew that she was the one whom Eros had told him about, years previously, when he had lost the hand of the nymph, Beroe, to Poseidon.
+Dionysus exhaled, and pale, pink roses flowered all around her, as, eyes wet with tears, she raised her head to view him.

 “Why are you crying?”
-Dionysus asked as he knelt down beside her.
+Dionysus asked, as he knelt down beside her.
 Ariadne looked beyond him to the sea, and told her tale.

-Overcome with her bravery and sacrifice Dionysus offered her his hand.
-She paused for a moment before accepting, petals trailing away over the sea, and on towards the island of Delos.
+Overcome with her bravery and sacrifice, Dionysus offered her his hand.
+She paused for a moment, before accepting, petals trailing away over the sea, and on towards the island of Delos.

-It was there that Theseus, and the surviving Athenians had dedicated a temple to Aphrodite.
-Together, in memory of their passage through the labyrinth, they twisted and turned around an altar of horns, before setting sail for Athens.
-Whether through grief or forgetfulness, Theseus forgot to raise the white sails, which in victory he had promised to do.
-Believing his son to be dead the King threw himself from the cliffs.
+It was there that Theseus, and the surviving Athenians, had dedicated a temple to Aphrodite.
+Together, in memory of their passage through the labyrinth, they twisted and turned, around an altar of horns, before setting sail for Athens.
+Whether through grief or forgetfulness, Theseus forgot to raise the white sails which, in victory, he had promised to do.
+Believing his son to be dead, the King threw himself from the cliffs.

 The wedding of Ariadne and Dionysus was celebrated in the open air.
-The graces sung honeyed melodies, spring ripening beneath the trees of cypress, oak and plane.
-Women from the east, who hailed him liberator and protector, brought platters of figs, dates and pomegranates.
-While dryads and satyrs came down from the hills.
-Dionysus struck the earth with his thrysus, fountains of crystal clear water, and rivers of wine, flowing all around them.
+The graces sang honeyed melodies, with the spring ripening, beneath the trees of cypress, oak and plane.
+Women from the east, who hailed him liberator and protector, brought platters of figs, dates, and pomegranates, while dryads and satyrs came down from the hills.
+Dionysus struck the earth with his thrysus, and fountains of crystal-clear water, and rivers of wine, flowed all around them.